 The camera’s manufacturer’s target market niche is clear from the launch expenses provided.

-At the introduction, the Canon R was less expensive (by 8%) than the R6, but both cameras are in the same price range now.
+At the introduction, the Canon R was less expensive (by 8%) than the R6, but both cameras are now in the same price range.

 Retail prices often stay close to the launch price for a few months until discounts become available.